tdhopper/tdhopper.com/content/post/2017-03-23-automating-python-with-ansible.md

 date: 2017-03-23
 Thumbnail: /uploads/cafe.jpg
 summary: An interactive tutorial teaching you how to use Ansible to deploy a long running Python process to a remote machine.
+description: An interactive tutorial teaching you how to use Ansible to deploy a long running Python process to a remote machine.
 featured: True
 markup: html
 ---